-1910 Map of the Redevelopment Area
+1910 Map of the Redevelopment Area Photo courtesy of the Harding Township Historical Society

 Township Committee.
 In addition, any potential future reuse of underground parking shall require a Plan amendment.
 Unless otherwise defined in the Plan, terms used in this Plan shall have the same meaning as defined in the Township's Land Use and Development Regulations Ordinance.